Arizona woman arrested, accused of poisoning Air Force husband’s coffee

-TUCSON, Az.
+TUCSON, Ariz.
 (NewsNation) — An Arizona woman woke up in jail Tuesday after being accused of trying to kill her husband by poisoning his coffee.

 Melody Felicano Johnson, 39, was indicted by a grand jury in Pima County last month.
 She was charged with attempted first-degree murder, attempted assault and adding poison to food or drink.
 Her husband, Roby Johnson, told police he believed his wife wanted to collect death benefits.